RoasterLmao/RoasterLmao.github.io/README.md

 ```lua
 _G.RubyAnticheatAPI.getExploiters();
 ```
-↑ Returns a table with all the exploiters that got punished.
+↑ Returns a table with all the exploiters that got punished. ( for example: _G.RubyAnticheatAPI.getExploiters[1] )
 ```lua
 _G.RubyAnticheatAPI.Credits.SetPosition(UDim2Position);
 _G.RubyAnticheatAPI.Credits.GetPosition();